nanoframework/nf-interpreter/targets/Nordic/52840_DK/README.md

 - Detailed documentation for this target reference can be found [here](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK).

-- More detailed information on building and flashing the .NET NF on Nordic devices, see the readme.md file in the Nordic directory immediately above this one.
+- More detailed information on building and flashing the .NET NF on Nordic devices, see the [readme](../README.md)..

 - This build expects the 52840DK to be set in its configuration as described in the User Guide.

 - This build has been tested using the Nordic Connect SDK v2.0.0.

 - This build has been tested on 52840DK version 1.1.0.

 ## Board resources used in this build:

 The current build uses UART1 to communicate with the Visual Studio debugger.
 The pins for UART1 are exposed as follows:
     Function   Label   Connector
        GND      GND       P4
        RX       P1.01     P3
        TX       P1.02     P3

 The logging output is directed out UART0 which by default is directed out one of the USB virtual COM ports.

 The LEDs are available via GPIO:
     LED      GPIO Pin
      1          13
      2          14
      3          15
      4          16

 The buttons are available via GPIO
    Button    GPIO pin (default)
      1          11
      2          12
      3          24
      4          25

-Other GPIOs are exposed on the board in Arduino-style connectors and are clearly labled on the board.
+Other GPIOs are exposed on the board in Arduino-style connectors and are clearly labelled on the board.

 ## I2C